mohitmishra786/inside-the-machine/PREFACE.md

 ## References and Further Reading

 This book focuses on the art of reverse engineering, so a certain level of computer science background is recommended.
-To support understanding and maintain continuity, key terminology is included in the "Glossary" section of the appendix.
+To support understanding and maintain continuity, key terminology will be included in the "Glossary" section of the appendix.

 ## How to Contact Us